codewithkenzo/versade/README.md

 [![AUR](https://img.shields.io/badge/AUR-versade-blue)](https://aur.archlinux.org/packages/versade)

 **Versade** is your no-nonsense dependency and docs checker, built for LLMs, devs, and automation.
 Instantly find the latest package versions, compatibility, and docs-no more mismatches or guesswork.
 ---
+05/05/25 - Currently working in curl, but not as mcp.
+WIP
+---

 ## 🚀 Features